iml-gddaiss/magtogoek/README.md

 ```
 The `-e` option will not copy the project to the pip package directory.
 Instead, the python will import the package from the `git` folder.
-Running the `git pull` command will update the package from the github main branch latest version.
+Running the `git pull` command within the project folder, command will update the package from the github main branch latest version.
 ### Requirements

 Magtogoek requires the external python package pycurrents made by UH Currents Group at the University of Hawaii to process Teledyne data.
 Pycurrents is only available on unix system.
 Visit [pycurrents website](https://currents.soest.hawaii.edu/ocn_data_analysis/installation.html) for more details.